oxstranger21/POC_brute_force/README.md

-##🔐 Web Application Security Testing – POC
+🛡️ Web Application Vulnerability Assessment Authentication Bypass (Brute Force) & Cross-Site Scripting (XSS)

-This repository contains Proof of Concept (POC) documentation for identifying and demonstrating common web application vulnerabilities discovered during authorized security testing.
+This repository contains Proof of Concept (POC) documentation for common web application security vulnerabilities identified during authorized penetration testing.

+📌 Overview

+The assessment focuses on identifying weaknesses in authentication mechanisms and input validation that may allow attackers to gain unauthorized access or execute malicious scripts.

-##📌 Vulnerabilities Covered
+🚨 Vulnerabilities Identified
-1️⃣ Authentication Bypass via Brute Force
+🔐 Authentication Bypass via Brute Force

-The login functionality is vulnerable to brute force attacks.
+Login functionality allows unlimited attempts.

-Username and password combinations can be guessed using wordlists.
+Username and password can be guessed using wordlists.

-No rate limiting, CAPTCHA, or account lockout is implemented.
+No rate limiting, CAPTCHA, or account lockout implemented.

 Impact: